|Integration of Rocks, Log and Test Data - ILC|

 The course provides detailed knowledge of how capillarity affects hydrocarbon distribution in a reservoir rock, and how the magnitude of capillary forces can be used to deduce valuable information about rock properties including pore throat sizes, pore network geometry, porosity, and permeability.
 Several in-class exercises reinforce the course learning and provide students with experience using capillary pressure data for reservoir characterization.
 Exercises will be worked on the computer using spreadsheet software.

-In the virtual session, course hours will be 0800-1200 CST (GMT - 6:00) on Monday, Wednesday, and Friday over the two week class period.
+For the April virtual session, course hours will be 08:00-12:00 US Central time (GMT - 6:00) on Monday, Wednesday, and Friday over the two week class period.

 "It was fun and engaging as well as informative." - Petrophysicist, United States